sofia-gros/porn-lib-python/README.md

 The python version is superior in speed.
 The download function and thumbnail acquisition were broken in the nodejs version, but we fixed it here.

+Please download and import the file or copy and paste it, as it is not uploaded to PyPI.

 ```python
 import pornlib